An AI system to help scientists write expert-level empirical software: Results

-First, we ran tree search without guidance, and observed that its solution is conceptually similar to ComBat~\cite{johnson2007}, yet improved over the current OpenProblems leaderboard (\texttt{No advice (TS)} in \figref{fig:batch_integration}b).
-We then evaluated whether \ourmethod could improve upon existing algorithms.
+First, we ran ERA without guidance, and observed that its solution is conceptually similar to ComBat~\cite{johnson2007}, yet improved over the current OpenProblems leaderboard (\texttt{No advice (TS)} in \figref{fig:batch_integration}b).
+We then evaluated whether ERA could improve upon existing algorithms.
 We selected nine methods from the OpenProblems benchmark, including the six highest-performing methods (Methods).
 For each method, we obtained the paper PDF and used Gemini 2.5 Pro to add a brief summary to the prompt (Methods).
-In pairwise comparisons, \ourmethod outperformed the corresponding published result for eight of the nine methods in overall score (\figref{fig:batch_integration}b, \suptab{table:sc_bbknn_code}).
-The top-performing method was our tree search based implementation of Batch Balanced K-Nearest Neighbors (\texttt{BBKNN (TS)})~\cite{polanski2019}, yielding a 14\% overall improvement over the best published method (\texttt{ComBat}~\cite{johnson2007}) and equaled or outperformed the corresponding published \texttt{BBKNN} in every dataset and across 11/13 metrics (\figref{fig:batch_integration}b).
+In pairwise comparisons, ERA outperformed the corresponding published result for eight of the nine methods in overall score (\figref{fig:batch_integration}b).
+The top-performing method was an ERA implementation of Batch Balanced K-Nearest Neighbors (\texttt{BBKNN (TS)})~\cite{polanski2019}, yielding a 14\% overall improvement over the best published method (\texttt{ComBat}~\cite{johnson2007}) and equaled or outperformed the corresponding published \texttt{BBKNN} in every dataset and across 11/13 metrics (\figref{fig:batch_integration}b).
 This performance highlights its capacity to effectively remove batch effects without compromising biological signals (\supfig{fig:bbknn_umap_immune_cell_atlas}).
-We note that tree search is also able to produce performant implementations for an algorithm without publicly-available code (TabVI~\cite{chandrashekar2025tabvi}, \supfig{fig:barplot_replicates}).
-Importantly, expert manual inspection of the code solutions proposed by \ourmethod confirmed that nearly all implementations adhered to the requested algorithms (\suptab{table:sc_baseline_method_adherence}), with performance largely consistent across replicate runs of methods (\supfig{fig:barplot_replicates}).
-Additionally, tree search demonstrated improvements even when compared to base methods with optimized hyperparameters, indicating that its contribution extends beyond hyperparameter tuning (Methods, \supfig{fig:barplot_replicates_hparamopt}). \supfig{fig:single_cell_tree_breakthrough} shows representative examples of the tree structure and breakthrough plots (showing the evolution of the maximum score as a function of the number of nodes in the tree) for a representative example.
+We observed that ERA is also able to produce performant implementations for an algorithm without publicly-available code (TabVI~\cite{chandrashekar2025tabvi}, \extfig{fig:barplot_replicates}).
+Importantly, expert manual inspection of the code solutions proposed by ERA confirmed that nearly all implementations adhered to the requested algorithms (\extdat{table:sc_baseline_method_adherence}), with performance largely consistent across replicate runs of methods (\extfig{fig:barplot_replicates}).
+Additionally, ERA demonstrated improvements even when compared to base methods with optimized hyperparameters, indicating that its contribution extends beyond hyperparameter tuning (Methods, \supfig{fig:barplot_replicates_hparamopt}). \extfig{fig:single_cell_tree_breakthrough} shows the tree structure and evolution of the maximum score as a function of the number of nodes in the tree for the best performing model \texttt{BBKNN (TS)}.